kevin-14/hadoop-1/hadoop-yarn-project/hadoop-yarn/hadoop-yarn-applications/hadoop-yarn-deep-learning-frameworks/src/site/markdown/TensorflowOnYarnTutorial.md

 ```
 hadoop fs -rmr /tmp/cifar-10-jobdir
 ```
-To cleanup snapshot between runs.
+to cleanup snapshot between runs.

 b.
 YARN service doesn't allow multiple services with the same name, so please run following command
 ```
 yarn application -destroy <service-name>
 ```
-To delete services if you want to reuse the same service name.
+to delete services if you want to reuse the same service name.

 ## Run Tensorflow jobs

 ### Use auto generated Yarnfile and run job

-With the help to custom python scripts, user can run Tensorflow jobs easily by auto creating Yarnfile.
+With the help of custom python scripts, user can run Tensorflow jobs easily by auto creating Yarnfile.

-Please refer to [Run Tensorflow Job Using Helper Script](RunTensorflowJobUsingHelperScript.md) for more details.
+Please refer to [Run Tensorflow Job Using Helper Script](RunTensorflowJobUsingHelperScript.html) for more details.

 ### Use raw YARN service spec to run job

-Please refer to [Run Tensorflow Job Using Raw Spec](RunTensorflowJobUsingNativeServiceSpec.html) for more details.
-This is useful if you want to understand things happen behind-the-scene.
+This is useful if you want to understand things happening behind-the-scene.
 But this is not recommended for end-user to use.

+Please refer to [Run Tensorflow Job Using Raw Native Service Spec](RunTensorflowJobUsingNativeServiceSpec.html) for more details.

 ## Outputs